Author has written 16 stories for Horror, Fantasy, Fable, Action, General, Life, Sci-Fi, War, Romance, and Historical.

 Returning Reviews: There's a community called "We Return Reviews" on FP, whose members promise to return any reviews within a week.
 While I can't promise any fixed schedules myself (I refill my reader circa biweekly at the moment), I do follow the principle that if someone goes through the trouble of leaving a review (or a favourites tag, since that's also rather encouraging feedback) for my stuff, I'm glad to review something back.
 It's another way of finding new stuff to read, after all, and I review pretty much everything I read.

-Exchanging Reviews/Beta work through the: If you need in-depth reviews or Beta work, and have (or want to set up) a CES account, we can set up a trade, my hours for your hours.
+Exchanging Reviews/Beta work through the Community Exchange System: If you need in-depth reviews or Beta work, and have (or want to set up) a CES account, we can set up a trade, my hours for your hours.
 Basically, this system allows people to balance favours (time spent) around the world so that e.g. I can beta your stories, you can help out the elderly (or whatever suits you), they can read books to kids etc., and in the end it all balances out.
 You don't need to "work in" hours before spending them, there is no interest or other punishment for spending hours before you've "earned" them like there is with money.
 So don't hesitate to ask!

 The stories so far: